po1sigala/live/01-Class-Content/09-NodeJS/01-Activities/10-Stu_Template_Literals/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* The dollar sign is used a lot in javascript and it's easy to get confused with what syntax belongs to what piece of technology.
-What are some other places you have seen the dollar sign used?
+* It's easy to get confused about which syntax belongs to which technology.
+The dollar sign (`$`) is used a lot in JavaScript&mdash;what are some other places you have seen the dollar sign used?

 Use [Google](https://www.google.com) or another search engine to research this.

 ---

-2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
+© 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.